DaPraxis/DaPraxis.github.io/_portfolio/CNN-Colorization.md

     {% include gallery id="gallery2" caption="17 Flowers Training Results" %}

 # Task 1: Colorization Classification
-We will select a subset of 24 colours and frame colorization as a pixel-wise classification problem, where we label each pixel with one of 24 colours.
-The 24 colours are selected using k-means clustering over colours, and selecting cluster centers
+We will select a subset of 24 colors and frame colorization as a pixel-wise classification problem, where we label each pixel with one of 24 colors.
+The 24 colors are selected using k-means clustering over colours, and selecting cluster centers

 The cluster centers are provided in [link](http://www.cs.toronto.edu/~jba/kmeans_colour_a2.tar.gz), which was downloaded by the helper functions above.
 For simplicity, we will measure distance in RGB space.
 This is not ideal and can be improved later.

-PS: You can jump to [Model section](#model-) first to get the idea in machine learning, since I have already got python dirty work covered for you 😛
+PS: You can jump to [Model section](#model-) first to get the idea in machine learning since I have already got python dirty work covered for you 😛

 ## Data Handeling
 ### Helper Functions